|CAPT J.J. "Yank" Cummings

 He was selected for training in the Navy’s Nuclear Propulsion Program in 2010 and completed nuclear power training in December 2012.
 He served as the Executive Officer of USS NIMITZ (CVN 68) from May 2013 to May 2015.

-He is slated to take command of USS ANCHORAGE (LPD 23) in September 2015.
+He took command of USS ANCHORAGE (LPD 23) in September 2015.

 He has a Master of Science in Education from Old Dominion University and a Master of Arts in National Security and Strategic Studies from the Naval War College where he graduated with Distinction as the President’s Honor Graduate.